courseworks/ap1398-2-hw4/readme.md

   *  **Question1**: Why it isn't possible to pass the Student object by value to the constructor?
 Explain.

-Other member functions of the APDS class are presented below.
+Other member variables and functions of the APDS class are presented below.

 *
   ```c++